 View the CPTED Brochure

-CPTED Basic is a two-day course developed to introduce CPTED principals.
+CPTED Basic is a three-day course developed to introduce CPTED principals.
 This classroom course focuses on reducing crime opportunities by modifying the environment.
 Students will be introduced to how the physical environment can have a direct relationship on human behaviour.
 Instruction will be from a combination of Edmonton Police officers working in this field and additional subject matter experts in various aspects of CPTED.

 CPTED Advanced is a four-day course developed to include advanced first generation CPTED concepts and second generation CPTED.
 This class includes both classroom and field components.
 Upon completion students will have the skills to complete CPTED inspections and reports as well as identify solutions for individual property up to neighbourhood scale level issues.

 These courses are open to law enforcement officers (peace officers, by-law), city planners, architects, private security managers, private and public sector property managers, and other members of the community who are interested in crime prevention. **Please note that the Basic CPTED is a pre requisite for the Advanced course.

 For further information regarding CPTED please contact us at CPTED@edmontonpolice.ca